Clear Skies

 • Mirrored horizontally & vertically (= rotated 180°) - MHV : North down, west to the left

-Click here to read more about CSOG image orientations.
+Click here to read more about CSOG image orientations and their field use.

 CSOG Image Orientations